-As of version 6.0.20, Redis Enterprise Software integrates Lightweight Directory Access Protocol (LDAP) authentication and authorization into its role-based access controls (RBAC).
-You can now use LDAP to authorize access to the admin console and to authorize database access.
+Redis Enterprise Software supports Lightweight Directory Access Protocol (LDAP) authentication and authorization through its role-based access controls (RBAC).
+You can use LDAP to authorize access to the admin console and to control database access.

-If you are using the earlier LDAP mechanism, you will need to migrate to role-based LDAP at some point in the near future.
-For help, see Migrate to role-based LDAP.
+If you are using the earlier cluster-based LDAP mechanism, you need to migrate to role-based LDAP before upgrading to v6.2.12.

 How it works